nsaishiva18/devops-cloud-interview-guide/07-docker/08-debug-live-container.md

 ### Key takeaway

 > "To debug a live container, use `exec` for shell access, `logs` for output, `inspect` for config, and `top` for processes — all without downtime."

+- As it is already live container we can not use

+`docker run -it` - this is used to run the container interactively from scratch.

+`docker run -d` - runs container in background.

+- So we need to use `docker exec -it <container-id> /bin/bash` or `sh` to get inside the running container.